This What Happens When You Have The Kardashians As Your Role Model – Bella Thorne Nipple Piercing Rumor Is True! Sad!

 Bella Thorne has disclosed that she wants to get her nipple pierced.
-Apparently, because she has Kendall Jenner, of all people, as a model.
+Apparently, because she has Kendall Jenner, of all people, as a role model.
 Yes, she said this herself in a tweet.

 So like I'm getting a nip piercing …???? #pullingAKendall #inspired